weeks. You can still sign up. Check out the details and register at the

 R. Ward is editor of and contributor to the book Real Sister: Stereotypes,

-Respectability, and Black Women in Reality TV
+Respectability, and Black Women in Reality TV, recently published by

 Rutgers University Press.
 At this event, she discusses how the book came together,